 Deaths

-Each year there are around 50 deaths involving ecstasy, and around 10 cases where it is the only drug to blame for the event.
-The cause of death is almost always either hyperthermia (too high temperature) or hyponatremia (low sodium levels).
+Each year there are around 50 deaths involving ecstasy/MDMA.
+This drug is rarely the only drug found in the deceased person’s system.
+The cause of death is almost always either hyperthermia (elevated body temperature) or hyponatremia (low sodium levels).
 The latter can be caused by drinking too much water.
 [2]

 Long-Term MDMA/Ecstasy Use

-Long-term MDMA use can result in undesirable adverse effects like irritability, aggression, impulsiveness, sleep problems, anxiety, depression, memory problems, decreased appetite, and decreased interest in sex.
+Long-term MDMA use can result in chronic psychological adverse effects like irritability, aggression, and impulsiveness as well as physical health problems including sleep problems, anxiety, depression, memory problems, decreased appetite, and decreased interest in sex.

-Occasionally, something called serotonin syndrome can occur, which can prove fatal.
-In the days following ecstasy use, 4 out of 5 users report rebound lethargy and depression during the “crash”.
+Occasionally, a condition called serotonin syndrome can occur, which can prove fatal.
+This happens when there is too much serotonin (a natural brain chemical) in the body.
+MDMA exerts its effects by flooding the brain with large amounts of serotonin.
+In the days following ecstasy use, 4 out of 5 users report rebound lethargy and depression, during what is commonly called the “crash”.
 This is due to a depletion (falling levels) of serotonin in the brain.
-Regular users may escalate the dose to avoid these effects.
+Some ecstasy users escalate the dose to avoid these effects, putting their health and even their lives at risk.

 Is MDMA Addictive?